ambianic/ambianic-docs/docs-md/users/quickstart.md

 Before starting the image, you will need to designate a workspace directory with an initial `config.yaml` file in it.
 For example, the directory could be named `/opt/ambianid-edge.workspace`.

-Here is an example `config.xml` file
+Here is an example `config.yaml` file

 ```YAML
 ######################################